 We asked our readers for recommendations for the best pancakes in the Champaign-Urbana metro area, and they responded with enthusiasm.
-We collected the responses from our Facebook page, but have curated them for you here.
-And many of you said yourselves or your spouses make the best pancakes ever, but sorry, we didn’t include those (but let us know if you’re opening a restaurant any time soon).
-(Editor’s note: These recommendations are those of our readers and not endorsed by Chambanamoms.com.)
+We collected the responses from Facebook and curated them for you here.

 THE OVERWHELMING FAVORITE